pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 Instead, strive to have technical people involved in the conversation to help make decisions based on the data.
 Commit hotspots could be the result of a developer who likes to make a lot of commits.
 Without technical context, it's hard to know if this is a problem in the specific situation.

 ### Empowering Developers
-In teams that I have been a part of we found a lot of success by making maintenance a part of the sprint planning process[^3].
+In teams that I have been a part of we found a lot of success by making maintenance a part of the planning process.
 We designate one developer – through a [rigorous selection process](https://wheelofnames.com/) – who is expected to work on tech debt one day that week.
 There is a curated list of tasks that the team has prioritized and the lucky winner can choose from that list or something else they think is important.